 Some time in January, Pictures Under the Palms at Brookfield Place located in Lower Manhattan lets you experience a free movie underneath their palm trees.
 More information will be available here.

-In January, there will be a day in Central Park on the Bandshell along 72nd Street where snowboarding will be free of charge.
+On January 26, 2019, there will be a day in Central Park on the Bandshell along 72nd Street where snowboarding will be free of charge.
 Included is a cute winter market with hot drinks and delicious food.
 This annual event is suitable for all ages and a great experience.
 The fact that you can snowboard in the middle of New York City is amazing.

 Ice Skating is definitely one of the things to do in New York in January.
 Here are our top 3 ice rinks in Manhattan.

 The Ice Rink at Rockefeller Center offers a memorable experience in a great setting in front of the city’s most famous Christmas tree.
 Expect to wait to get into the rink and is considered and one of the most popular to New Yorkers.
 Address: 30 Rockefeller Plaza between 49th and 50th Streets (More about the ice rink can be found here).
 Cost: $ 9.50- $ 19, skate rental $ 8.